outfrenk/Dutch_GIC/README.md

 The raw data used during research can also be found in the data folder

 ## Example
 An example of how to run the code (dutchgic.py) can be found in the 'usage class GIC' jupyter notebook or for a complete jupyter notebook in 'Class_GIC_notebook.ipynb' in the notebooks folder.
 The logbook.log in the logbook folder contains details about running the code.

+* To import the code, use the command:

+    ```bash
+    from Dutch_GIC.dutchgic import GIC
+    ```

 ## Testing
 You can test the code using pytest as well.